Carreau/ipython-wiki/IPEP-15:-Autosaving-the-IPython-Notebook.md

 These are real, regular saves, overwriting the file on the filesystem, exactly as save is implemented today.

+- The autosave period will be limited by a minimum save interval, and by the time of each save.
+- The interval will be the higher of the minimum interval and ten times the last save duration.
+- The current default minimum interval is two minutes.
+- Autosave will only happen when the `dirty` flag is set.
+- Closing the notebook triggers autosave (there is no 'are you sure?' dialog on close).

 ## Checkpointing

 The user can manually 'save a version' that will never be clobbered by autosave.
 In a primitive file-based implementation, this amounts to a regular save, plus a copy to another location.
-To avoid implementing a full VCS, a simple implementation would only support one user-specified checkpoint.
+To avoid implementing a full VCS, a simple implementation would **only support one user-specified checkpoint**.
 The checkpoint should be in a location that is discoverable from the notebook, and consistent across notebook server sessions (i.e. keyed by notebook_id will not work for FileNB).

+The proposed location for checkpoints is a `.ipynbcheckpoints` directory inside the notebook directory.
+Alternatives include:

+- inside the profile directory (would result in different checkpoints available per profile, which seems weird)
+- non-hidden directory (not ideal since, unlike autosave-backup, these files *will* exist under normal circumstances).

 If we ever implement multiple checkpoints and history navigation, this should probably just use git, and require that the project be a repo.